-With regard to the points of error, the Commission should delete-or at least reverse its modifications to-all findings of fact and ordering paragraphs stating or ordering: (1) that costs should be assigned to SCT or entities importing or exporting over the SCT DC Tie; (2) that no utility shall recover costs for the Oncor substation; and (3) that SCT is required to obtain "all regulatory approvals in Louisiana" before seeking condemnation in Panola County.
-SCT will waive its no-evidence point of error against the broad language requiring "all regulatory approvals in Louisiana" if the language is replaced with "any siting authority required by the Louisiana Public Service Commission."
+The Commission should delete-or at least reverse its modifications to-all findings of fact and ordering paragraphs stating or ordering: (1) that costs should be assigned to SCT or entities importing or exporting over the SCT DC Tie and (2) that no utility shall recover costs for the Oncor substation.
 The Commission should also restore Finding of Fact 57 which found that the record does not resolve the question of whether the benefits of the SCT Project to ERCOT ratepayers support including transmission-upgrade costs in transmission cost of service.